0x1Ry4n/algo-implementations/README.md

 # Math-implementations
-C implementations to resolve math problems
+C code to solve some math problems